Arno2001/Bouncing-Ball/README.md

     ```bash or other terminal
     git clone https://github.com/Arno2001/Bouncing-Ball
     ```
-2. Compile TypeScript to JavaScript
+2. Compile TypeScript into JavaScript, and index.html will open in the browser

     ``` bash or other terminal
     npm run-script run
-    ```
-3. Open `index.html` file in your web browser with this command.

-    ``` bash or other terminal
-    open src/index.html
     ```

 ## Usage